gitkraken/gitlens-docs/gitlens/gitlens-home.md

 ## Next Steps

 You have now used the main parts of GitLens.
-To put them together into complete tasks, follow one of the end-to-end workflow guides listed on the [GitLens Documentation Home](/gitlens/gitlens-docs-home/#follow-a-complete-workflow), such as [Manage Parallel Development from the Commit Graph](/gitlens/gl-parallel-dev-workflow/).
+To put them together into complete tasks, follow one of the end-to-end workflow guides listed on the [GitLens Documentation](/gitlens/gitlens-docs-home/#follow-a-complete-workflow), such as [Manage Parallel Development from the Commit Graph](/gitlens/gl-parallel-dev-workflow/).

-If something doesn't work as expected, see [GitLens Troubleshooting](/gitlens/gitlens-troubleshooting/) or the other help resources on the [GitLens Documentation Home](/gitlens/gitlens-docs-home/#get-help).
+If something doesn't work as expected, see [GitLens Troubleshooting](/gitlens/gitlens-troubleshooting/) or the other help resources on the [GitLens Documentation](/gitlens/gitlens-docs-home/#get-help).